-Having said that, like most places these laws aren’t enforced very regularly.
 There haven’t been any documented cases of people being arrested and jailed for accessing porn that we know of.
-To remain on the safe side, you could use a VPN to access said material whilst in Thailand.
-We do, however, recommend our readers exercise caution and fully understand what they’re getting into before deciding to embark on such a course of action.
+It is possible to use a VPN to access said material whilst in Thailand.
+We do, however, recommend our readers exercise caution and research Thai laws to fully understand what they’re getting into before deciding to embark on such a course of action.

 How do I blog anonymously in Thailand?

 Criticism of the royal family is harshly forbidden under Thai law, with the government taking a stern stance against anyone who partakes in such discussions, both online and offline.
 Media luminaries like the BBC have faced troubles in the past and even Facebook is complicit in censoring content on behalf of the Thai government.

 Notable dissidents have been arrested for daring to speak out.
 One way to overcome this problem is by using a VPN to help maintain your privacy.
 For more information take a look at our how to blog anonymously guide.

 Please note that this should not be construed as legal advice.
 At Comparitech we don’t condone carrying out illegal acts and masking the activity via a VPN.
 Remain guarded at all times and understand what you’re getting into before proceeding.
 If you’re unsure, it’s best to speak with a lawyer who can provide expert guidance.